 In order to settle arguments about what was allowed and what was not, many variations of “Official Rules” have been written.
 Many conflicts still exist between the various renderings of the Official Rules of Pool.

-The same is true with Traditional Strait-8 Ball Pool, but for most players who are familiar with the game, these discrepancies are minor and can be easily resolved and clarified at the start of any game.
+The same is true with Traditional Straight-8, but for most players who are familiar with the game, these discrepancies are minor and can be easily resolved and clarified at the start of any game.

 With Traditional Straight 8-Ball you make either a Good Hit, or a Bad Hit.
 The words Foul, or Illegal are not used.
 Nor is Inning.
 There are only Turns.

-Safeties – there are no safety calls in Straight 8-ball.
-In Straight 8-ball playing “safe” is not permitted.
+Safeties – there are no safety calls in Straight 8.
+In Straight 8 playing “safe” is not permitted.
 An honest attempt to make, or at least hit, one of your own balls is expected.
 (In Standard 8-ball safety play is an important part of the game).

 Jump Shots are allowed only if agreed to by both players.
 Owning the table gives Ultimate Authority with this decision!

-Ball-in-Hand – There is no ‘ball-in-hand’ in Straight 8-ball pool.
+Ball-in-Hand – There is no ‘ball-in-hand’ in Straight 8.
 When you scratch, the cue ball is always placed above the head-string –AKA The Kitchen.
 (In Standard 8-ball the cue ball can be placed anywhere on the table).

 If you fail to properly call your shot on the 8-ball, or hit it off the table, it is loss of game.
 (In Standard 8-ball it is the same.)